srid/chronicle/README.md

 The calendar view of folds will be showing these marks (usually just the default one), thus emulating what we have in the blackboard.
 The user can define custom marks in the Marks table and refer to them in the folds.

-Fold can also enable habit tracking (eg: contemplate XYZ every day; with value=o or 1, accumulating over week/month/etc).
+Fold can also enable habit tracking (eg: contemplate XYZ every day; with value=0 or 1, accumulating over week/month/etc).

 ## Tech